unixwzrd/unixwzrd.github.io/html/_posts/2026-08-15-hands-on-isolated-remote-development-with-ssh.md

 if __name__ == "__main__":
+    if os.environ.get("REMOTE_DEBUG") == "1":
+        remote_debugger_activate()
     result = running_total(10)
     print(f"result={result}")
 ```

-This is not interesting code; that is useful here.
+This is not interesting application code; that is useful here.
 I can put a breakpoint on `total += value`, inspect `total` and `value`, and know that any surprising behavior belongs to the development connection rather than the application.
+The debugger path is enabled only when I set `REMOTE_DEBUG=1`, so an ordinary run does not unexpectedly stop and wait for an editor.

+I use the numeric loopback address deliberately. `localhost` normally resolves to loopback too, but it does not mean “all interfaces,” and address-family differences can make a tunnel harder to diagnose.
+Binding to `127.0.0.1` makes the IPv4 listener agree exactly with the SSH forwarding commands later in the tutorial.
+The final “Debugger attached” message belongs after `wait_for_client()` inside the helper; placing it after the function definition would log during module import before any debugger had connected.

 ## Step 6: Open a Remote Workspace